meeshkan/unmock-vscode-plugin/README.md

   - Adds a `beforeEach`, `afterEach` and `import` statements to use unmock.
 - Roadmapped for further extensions, features and integrations.

+## Dev Instructions
+- Test the plugin by running debug mode in the plugin project.
+- Compile the plugin by running `vsce package`.
+A `.vsix` file will be generated.
+Install the `.vsix` file locally by either:
+  1. Using the CLI: `code --install-extension <vsix file>`
+  1. Opening the Extension Manager in vscode (normally CTRL+SHIFT+X), and choosing `Install from VSIX...`

 ## Extension Settings
 - `refreshToken`: The refresh token to get when you registered for unmock.
 Used for various operations with the remote unmock service.